SalomePlatform/adao/doc/en/ref_algorithm_Blue.rst

 In case of non-linearity, even slightly marked, it will be easily preferred the :ref:`section_ref_algorithm_ExtendedBlue` or the :ref:`section_ref_algorithm_3DVAR`.

+.. index:: single: Optimal Interpolation

+Additional remark: an algebraic simplification of the BLUE leads to the optimal interpolation method, named "*Optimal Interpolation*" or "*OI*".
+It is a very simple and inexpensive method, especially adapted to very (very) large problems, but whose disadvantage is to provide a globally sub-optimal and noisy analysis result, even inconsistent.
+The way to avoid these disadvantages is to adapt very precisely the elements of the method to each physical model.
+For these reasons, this method is not proposed nor recommended.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst